dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 One line of code, and we'd have access to all models on TIMM!

 With such a massive collection, it can be disorienting which model to start from.
-Worry not, TIMM provides a function to search for model architectures a [wildcard](https://www.delftstack.com/howto/python/python-wildcard/).
+Worry not, TIMM provides a function to search for model architectures with a [wildcard](https://www.delftstack.com/howto/python/python-wildcard/).

-Since we will be running the model on a mobile device, let's search for models that has the word `edge`.
+Since we will be running the model on a mobile device, let's search for models that have the word *edge* with:

 ```python
 import timm